North004/North004.github.io/_posts/2024-10-16-aes-in-rust.md

-this helps increase the complexity of the cipher by ensuring the influence of each byte is spread across multiple columns this combined with the function mix_cols which will be covered later helps contribute to the diffusion of the cipher below i have written this transformation in rust
+this helps increase the complexity of the cipher by ensuring the influence of each byte is spread across multiple columns this combined with the function mix_cols which will be covered later helps contribute to the diffusion of the cipher below i have written this transformation in rust.
 ```rust
 fn shift_rows(state: &mut [u8; 16]) {
     let temp = *state;